MDNS: Masked Diffusion Neural Sampler via Stochastic Optimal Control: Experiments

 We consider learning to sample from the Ising model on a square lattice with $L$ sites per dimension, $\Lambda=\{1,...,L\}^2$.
 The state space is $\cX_0=\{\pm1\}^\Lambda$, where $\pm1$ represent the two spin states.
 Given an interaction parameter $J\in\R$, an external magnetic field $h\in\R$, and an inverse temperature $\beta>0$, the probability distribution of any configuration $x\in\cX_0$ is given by

 In the above equation, $i\sim j$ means that $i,j\in\Lambda$ are adjacent on the lattice.
 For simplicity, we impose periodic boundary conditions in both the horizontal and vertical directions.

 \textbf{A case study on the choice of $\cF$.} We first compare the effects of different learning objectives $\cF$ by learning to sample from a $4 \times 4$ high temperature Ising model with $J=1$, $h=0.1$, and $\betah=0.28$.
 The system size is picked so that the sampling problem is not trivial, but an exact computation of the partition function remains computationally tractable.
-The results are reported in \cref{tab:exp_ising_4_high}, and results at other temperatures can be found at \cref{app:exp_ising}.
-For a fair comparison, we train for $1000$ steps with batch size $256$ for each loss and pick the resampling replicates $R=16$ for $\cF_{\mathrm{WDCE}}$ so that the effective batch size is the same for all objectives.
+The results are reported in \cref{tab:exp_ising_4_high}, and results at other temperatures are available in \cref{app:exp_ising}.
+For a fair comparison, we train for $1000$ steps with a batch size of $256$ for each loss, and use $ R=16$ resampling replicates for $\cF_{\mathrm{WDCE}}$ so that the effective batch size is the same across all objectives.
 We draw a sufficiently large number ($2^{20}$) of samples from the learned model to estimate all the reported metrics.
 We also report the average \textbf{effective sample size} (\textbf{ESS}, defined in \cref{eq:ess}) of the last $100$ steps to showcase the learning speed for each objective.
 We include a baseline produced by running the MH algorithm for sufficiently long as a reference.
-We can see that all four learning objectives are able to learn a good model that generates ground truth-like samples.
+We can see that all four learning objectives can learn a good model that generates ground-truth-like samples.
 In all the evaluation metrics except the absolute error of $\log\Zh$, the effectiveness ranking is uniformly $\cF_\mathrm{LV}>\cF_\mathrm{WDCE}>\cF_\mathrm{RERF}>\cF_\mathrm{CE}$.